-Do you want to make your city more livable or develop a livable urban district?
+Do you want to make your city more liveable or develop a liveable urban district?
 You can only do this with a holistic approach that connects the built and natural environments, and rethinks mobility within the city.
 An approach that does justice to the complexity of the urban system and offers future-proof solutions.
-Let’s work together to create livable cities.
+Let’s work together to create liveable cities.

 Digital: Livable cities are smart.
 They make intelligent use of the possibilities offered by digitization – such as data linking and networking of wide-area structures and everyday objects – thus taking entire urban districts into the Internet of Things.
 Future-oriented concepts are required to find the right balance of high tech and low tech.

 Sustainable: The development of livable cities takes a holistic and sustainable approach.
 To promote the health and well-being of current and future inhabitants, livable cities base their use of resources on the Cradle-to-Cradle principle.
 Intelligent conversion & redevelopment allow buildings to be flexibly repurposed.
 Climate protection concepts for cities and urban quarters aim to achieve a beneficial footprint – in other words, a positive carbon footprint.

 Innovative: Livable cities form a network with other cities and rural regions – linked by innovative mobility and transport concepts.
 Livable cities test disruptive ideas in virtual reality – and boldly implement promising concepts.

 Cost-efficient: Both established companies and startups appreciate the inspiring urban atmosphere of livable cities.
 They create jobs and wealth.
 Livable cities fulfill their function.
 They are well organized, with efficient processes that regulate urban life and provide opportunity for future investment.